More young Singaporeans signing up for dialect classes

 KEEPING HERITAGE ALIVE

 Various clan associations that CNA Insider spoke to also reported an increase in sign-ups for dialect lessons.
-The Singapore Hokkien Huay Kuan Association (SHHKA) said interest has been growing over the last three years, especially among those in the medical field, lawyers, undergraduates and property agents.
+The Singapore Hokkien Huay Kuan (SHHK) said interest has been growing over the last three years, especially among those in the medical field, lawyers, undergraduates and property agents.

 Mr Jeremiah Soh, a marketing executive with the association, said: “Most of those who sign up for these courses do so because of work.